I Fuzzed, and Vibe Fixed, the Vibed C Compiler

 When I (George) started to write CIL I thought it was going to take two weeks.
 Exactly a year has passed since then and I am still fixing bugs in it.
 This gross underestimate was due to the fact that I thought parsing and making sense of C is simple.
 You probably think the same.
 What I did not expect was how many dark corners this language has, especially if you want to parse real-world programs such as those written for GCC or if you are more ambitious and you want to parse the Linux or Windows NT sources (both of these were written without any respect for the standard and with the expectation that compilers will be changed to accommodate the program).

-However, on the other hand, CCC doesn’t optimize and it contained these 11 fairly basic bugs in interpreting C code, and it undoubtedly contains more of these that are outside of Csmith/YARPGen’s scope.
+However, on the other hand, CCC doesn’t optimize very much and it contained these 34 fairly basic bugs in interpreting C code.
 From the point of view of people working with production compilers, CCC isn’t even a useful prototype.
 (If you’d like a more nuanced take, Chris’s piece from a couple weeks ago is good.)
 Moreover, there are a lot of C compilers available in Codex’s training corpus.
 I don’t know that any of them are written in Rust, but the modern LLMs seem really good at translating concepts between programming languages.

 If anyone feels like continuing to fuzz my fork of CCC, it’s here, make sure to get the yarpgen branch.